virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 - What does push mean?
 - What does fetch mean?
 - What is a pull request?
-- What's the difference between Git and Github?
+- What's the difference between Git and GitHub?
 - What's the Git Flow?
 - What is the .gitignore and its purpose?